sdeck51/jekyll-now/_posts/2020-9-1-ImageClassification.md

 title: Tensorflow - Classification with Transfer Learning
 ---

+This experiment will compare the results of transfer learning on AlexNet from Visualizing and Understanding Convolution Networks[cite].
+The paper performs an experiment running AlexNet on Caltech-101 and Caltech-256.
+This will repeat the same experiment, only using GoogleNet instead.

+For Caltech101 there are 102 classes with 9145 images in total.
+The experiment follows as taking 15 and 30 images from each class, training the network and then comparing the accuracy.
+This is done 5 times for each split and each set takes random training samples.
 <style>
 .tablelines table, .tablelines td, .tablelines th {
         border: 1px solid black;